MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 Note that our client-sdk only has support for signing payments and delegations but this version of the construction API only supports those transactions types as well.
 We'll default to the client-sdk for now.

-Additionally, we should expose a new method in the client-sdk to feed the raw `Random_oracle.Input.t` to signer logic in addition to going through the normal flow.
-The Client-sdk implementation should enforce that these two implementations agree, and fail hard otherwise.
+Additionally, we should expose a new method in the client-sdk to feed the raw `Random_oracle.Input.t` to signer logic in addition to going through the existing signPayment and signDelegation ones.
+The Client-sdk implementation should enforce that these two implementations agree with an adjustment to our CI unit test.

 #### Payloads Endpoint